Azure/KAN/docs/tutorial/How-to-BYOM.md

 ```

-Client and server need to follow this protocol to setup the connection before starting sending frame

-During the handshaking, client should send a sequence number `seq` and following attributes:
+Client (gRPC Custom Processing node) and server (your code) need to follow this protocol to setup the connection before starting sending frames.
+During the handshaking, client sends a sequence number `seq` and following attributes:
 1. instance_id
 2. skill_id
 3. device_id

-And server should respond an `ack` with followings
+And server (your code) should respond an `ack` with following information
 1. Image Type for the image that client must send to server latr
 2. The format for Request and Response we'll use in Process stage